OpenEnergyPlatform/open-MaStR/docs/advanced.rst

      - description
      - example
    * - SQLITE_DATABASE_PATH
      - Path to the SQLite file.
 This allows to use to use multiple instances of the MaStR database.
+The database instances exist in parallel and are independent of each other.
      - `/home/mastr-rabbit/.open-MaStR/data/sqlite/your_custom_instance_name.db`

 MaStR account and credentials